dadejecova/140_BBP/README.md

 # 140_BBP
+Basic Python Programs

- Resources that can assist you in preparing for your interview
+ Those are Resources that i think that can assist you in preparing for an interview or just to get more knowledge.